Civics and Civility: Exploring Primary Source Based Lessons

 We will provide you with easy-to-implement resources to bring these concepts alive as well as provide new methods to teach these topics to your students.

-This workshop is best suited for high school U.S. History and Government teachers but is only open to those that teach in charter schools.
+This workshop is best suited for high school U.S. History and Government teachers.

 Parking is available for free on-site.